 Note: Please do not get discouraged if you contact someone and do not hear back from him or her.
 Even the kindest, most well intentioned people can get caught during a busy time of the year, a crisis or day-to-day craziness.
 Please know that someone’s failure to respond is not necessarily a negative reflection on you.

 You will continue to make new contacts naturally throughout your time at Brandeis and beyond as you: attend events, join student clubs, take new classes, get new jobs and internships, and more.
 You can also proactively identify additional contacts by using these two online tools: B Careers and LinkedIn.

-B Careers is a searchable Brandeis-only database with thousands of Brandeis alumni who are willing to talk with Brandeis students about their careers.
-Brandeis seniors will be able to use B Careers to search for alumni who work in companies, fields and job functions of interest to you, then contact them for more information.
-To gain access to the database, you must complete Hiatt’s networking requirements.
+The Brandeis Career Advisor Network (CAN) is a searchable Brandeis-only database with thousands of Brandeis alumni who are willing to talk with Brandeis students about their careers.
+Brandeis students will be able to use CAN to search for alumni who work in companies, fields and job functions of interest to you, then contact them for more information.
+To gain access to the database, you will have to complete Hiatt’s networking requirements.

 Commonly referred to as the “professional Facebook,” LinkedIn is a professional networking site that allows you to identify and connect with potential networking contacts, research companies, and join professional interest groups.
 Watch this video from the LinkedIn Learning Center to find out how you can use LinkedIn to grow your professional network.

 Learn more about LinkedIn and building your professional network by watching these videos from the LinkedIn Learning Center:

 - Get Started with LinkedIn: What is LinkedIn and why should you join?

 - Build Your Professional Brand: What do people see when they Google you?

 - Find Your Career Passion: What do you want to be when you grow up?